im-sandbox-mattm/copilot-workshop-foundations/handouts/module-04.1/README.md

 - ask Agent mode to add the tests and run them
 - if your IDE supports it, let Agent fix a small failing test and rerun
-- take your SPEC prompt from Exercise 1 and save it as .github/prompts/generate-unit-tests.prompt.md.
+- take your structured prompt from Exercise 1 and save it as .github/prompts/generate-unit-tests.prompt.md.
 Then fix copilot-instructions.md — add the testing standards this workshop just covered (assertion style, mocking rules, never weaken a failing test)

 ## If You Get Stuck